 Less Likely To Cause Acid Reflux

-Decaf coffee can help reduce the cause of acid reflux found in regular coffees.
-While caffeine isn’t the primary cause of acid reflux from coffee, the decaffeination process lowers the acid levels of coffee beans.
-This makes decaf a better alternative for people who are sensitive to acids.
+Caffeine isn’t the primary cause of acid reflux from coffee, it's actually the acids within the beans themselves.
+However, the decaffeination process lowers the acid levels of coffee beans which makes decaf a better alternative for people who are sensitive to acidic food and drink.